-The patrol division consists of one corporal who oversees four full time officers and four part-time officers.
+The patrol division consists of one sergeant who oversees four full time officers and three part-time officers.
 The patrol unit is the backbone of any police department.
 Officers are responsible for responding to all dispatched calls-for-service and crimes in progress.
 They are responsible for initial criminal investigations and the preservation and processing of crime scenes and are the initial response to vehicle crashes, building fires and medical emergencies.

 Patrol officers enforce all PA criminal and vehicle codes/statues along with local Township ordinances.
 They have the most contact with the public, they are on patrol 365 days of the year, 24 hours a day, and are the first on the scene to any incident.
 Our patrol officers work 12 hours shifts and are assigned to permanent days or nights based on seniority.